Serving Bucks County, Northeast Philadelphia, and Montgomery County

 - Membership in a particular social group.

-Applications for asylum may be either affirmative, in which the applicant seeks asylum on his or her own initiative, or defensive, where asylum is given as a defense to removal proceedings which are already underway.
-Additionally, some applicants who do not meet the criteria for Asylum, but fear that they may be tortured in their home country may instead be able to seek relief under the United Nations Convention Against Torture.
+Applications for asylum may be either affirmative.
+The applicant seeks asylum on his or her own initiative or defensive, where asylum is given as a defense to removal proceedings that are already underway.
+Additionally, some applicants who do not meet the criteria for asylum but fear that they may be tortured in their home country may instead be able to seek relief under the United Nations Convention Against Torture.

 Immigration Lawyer For Asylum

 Though the process of an asylum application may seem complex and daunting when you are first faced with it, having a dedicated asylum lawyer walk you through every step of the process can make all the difference.
 With over 75 years of combined experience, the Immigration Attorneys at Velter Yurovsky Zoftis Sokolson, LLC, have what it takes to give you the best chance to file for asylum.